Hog Hoggidy Hog

 Hog Hoggidy Hog was a band from Cape Town, South Africa.
 The band blended a mixture of punk, ska and many other influences, including traditional African music to create an original sound, sometimes referred to as Porkrock.
 The band was active within the South African music scene from 1995 to 2015.
 They toured the European circuit from 2005 until 2015.
 They were one of the longest standing live acts in South Africa and are often regarded as the best band that ever came out from South Africa for their intensely original music.
 They are credited as being the frontrunners and founders of the SA punk scene and are sometimes also referred to as the godfathers of punk in SA, regularly cited as being the first punks in SA to have mohawks and dreadlocks.
-They have also had a profound impact on South African alternative music influencing bands from The Rudimentals to Fokofpolisiekar.
+They have also had a profound impact on South African alternative music influencing bands from The Rudimentals, Half Price to Fokofpolisiekar.